Prominent Vegas businessman accused of DUI after fatal crash

-LAS VEGAS (AP) - A judge set bail at $250,000 for a 53-year-old Nevada businessman and grandson of a former Las Vegas mayor facing multiple felony driving under the influence charges in a high-speed crash that killed one person and injured two.
+LAS VEGAS (AP) - A judge set bail at $250,000 on Friday for a 53-year-old Nevada businessman and grandson of a former Las Vegas mayor facing multiple felony charges of driving under the influence in a high-speed crash that killed one person and injured two.

-Scott Russell Gragson appeared in court in custody Friday with his attorneys following his arrest in the Thursday crash in a gated community in Summerlin.
+Scott Russell Gragson appeared in court with his attorneys following his arrest in the Thursday crash in a gated community in Summerlin.

-Attorney David Chesnoff said later they will investigate the case and fight criminal charges.
+Attorney David Chesnoff said outside court they will investigate the case and fight criminal charges.

 Police say Gragson was driving a 2015 Range Rover that struck several trees, ejecting three back-seat passengers.
-A 36-year-old woman died and a 50-year-old man and a 46-year-old woman received serious injuries.
+A 36-year-old woman died and a 50-year-old man and a 46-year-old woman were seriously injured.

 Gragson and a 44-year-old front-seat passenger were treated for minor injuries.